pj1911/my-wiki/docs/Transformers-3-LLMs.md

 sentence \(y_1,\dots,y_N\), and the network learns to map the full source sentence to its correct translated target sentence.

+## Large Language models

+One of the biggest shifts in modern machine learning has been the rise of very large transformer-based neural networks for language, called *large language models* (LLMs).
+Here 'large' refers to the number of learnable weights and biases, which at the time of writing can reach around one trillion
+\((10^{12})\).
+These models are expensive to train, but their extraordinary capabilities make them worth the effort.

+Several trends made LLMs possible:

+- huge text data sets,
+- massively parallel hardware, especially GPUs and related accelerators, organized in large clusters with fast interconnects and lots of memory,
+- the transformer architecture, which uses this hardware very efficiently.

+In practice, simply scaling up data and parameter count often improves performance more than clever architectures or hand-built domain knowledge.
+For example, the big performance jumps in the GPT series have mainly come from increased scale.
+This has led to a new kind of “Moore’s law” for ML: since about 2012, the compute needed to train a state-of-the-art model has grown exponentially, with a doubling time of roughly about \(3.4\) months.

+**From supervised to self-supervised training**

+Early language models were trained with *supervised learning*.
+For instance, to build a translation system one would use many pairs of aligned sentences in two languages.
+The problem is that such labelled data must be curated by humans, so it is scarce.
+This forces strong inductive biases (feature engineering, rigid architectures) just to reach decent performance.

+LLMs instead use *self-supervised learning* on very large unlabelled data sets of text (and often other token sequences such as source code).
+As we saw with decoder transformers, we can treat each token in a sequence as a labelled target, with the previous tokens as input, and learn a conditional probability distribution over the next token.
+This “self-labelling” turns raw text into a massive training set and makes it practical to exploit deep networks with huge numbers of parameters.

+**Pre-training, fine-tuning, and foundation models.**

+This self-supervised approach led to a new training paradigm:

+1. **Pre-train** a large model on unlabelled data.
+2. **Fine-tune** it with supervised learning on a much smaller labelled data set for a particular task.

+This is a form of transfer learning, and the same pre-trained model can be reused across many downstream applications.
+A broadly capable model that can be fine-tuned for many tasks is called a foundation model.
+Fine-tuning can be done in various ways:

+- add new layers on top and train them on labelled data,
+- or replace the last few layers with new parameters and train only those.

+During fine-tuning, the main network weights can be frozen or allowed small adjustments.
+In either case, the compute cost of fine-tuning is usually tiny compared with pre-training.

+**Low-rank adaptation (LoRA).**

+A very efficient fine-tuning method is low-rank adaptation.
+It is motivated by the observation that over-parameterized models often have low intrinsic dimensionality for fine-tuning: useful parameter changes lie on a much lower-dimensional manifold than the full space.

+LoRA keeps the original model weights fixed and adds small trainable low-rank matrices to each transformer layer, usually only in the attention blocks (MLP layers stay fixed).
+Consider a weight matrix
+\(\mathbf{W}_0 \in \mathbb{R}^{D\times D}\), representing, say, the combined query/key/value matrix for all attention heads.
+LoRA introduces a parallel set of weights \(\mathbf{A} \in \mathbb{R}^{D\times R}\) and
+\(\mathbf{B} \in \mathbb{R}^{R\times D}\) freezing the weights \(W_0\), and the layer output becomes

+$$
+X\mathbf{W}_0 + X\mathbf{A}\mathbf{B}.
+$$

+The added matrix \(\mathbf{A}\mathbf{B}\) has \(2RD\) parameters, compared with the
+\(D^2\) parameters of \(\mathbf{W}_0\).
+When \(R \ll D\), the number of parameters that must be trained is much smaller than in the original transformer, often by up to a factor of \(10{,}000\) in practice.
+After fine-tuning, the adapted weights are simply merged into the original matrix:

+$$
+\widehat{\mathbf{W}} = \mathbf{W}_0 + \mathbf{A}\mathbf{B}
+$$

+so at inference time there is no extra computational cost and the model size is the same as before.
+As LLMs grow more powerful, we can increasingly skip fine-tuning altogether and instead solve many tasks directly through text-based interaction.

+**Zero-shot and few-shot capabilities.**

+Zero-shot learning means the model is asked to do a task that it has never seen explicitly in training, and we give it only an instruction or pattern in the prompt (no examples). *Few-shot learning* is similar, but we also give a small number of input–output examples in the prompt to guide the model.

+As a simple zero-shot example, suppose we give the following text to a generative language model:

+> **English:** the cat sat on the mat. **French:**

+Here the French part is *intentionally* left blank, this is the task we want the model to solve.
+If this whole line is used as the input sequence, an autoregressive language model will continue generating tokens until it produces a special \(\langle\text{stop}\rangle\) token.
+The generated continuation will typically be a French translation of the English sentence.
+Crucially, the model was never directly trained as a translation system, it acquired this ability indirectly by being pre-trained on a very large corpus of text that includes many different languages.

+**Interaction, RLHF, and ChatGPT.**

+Users can interact with such models via natural language dialogue, making them highly accessible.
+To improve user experience and output quality, LLMs are often *aligned* using human feedback.
+A popular approach is reinforcement learning through human feedback (RLHF), where humans rate model outputs and these ratings are used to further train the model.
+These techniques have enabled easy-to-use conversational systems such as OpenAI’s *ChatGPT*.

+**Prompts and prompt engineering.**

+The sequence of input tokens provided by the user is called a *prompt*.
+It might be:

+- the opening of a story for the model to complete,
+- a question the model should answer,
+- a request such as “write Python code that …” or “compose a rhyme about …”.

+By changing the prompt, the same underlying network can perform many tasks: code generation from a plain-text description, poetry on demand, and much more.
+Model performance therefore depends strongly on how we phrase the prompt.
+This has led to a new field, prompt engineering, which focuses on designing prompts that yield high-quality outputs.

+We can also modify behaviour by automatically editing the user’s prompt before it reaches the model.
+A common method is to prepend an additional token sequence called a *prefix prompt*.
+For instance, the prefix might contain instructions in standard English telling the model to avoid offensive language.
+The main prompt then follows this prefix.

+This mechanism lets us solve new tasks simply by including a few examples or instructions in the prompt, without changing model parameters, an ability known as *few-shot learning*.

+**Current state and outlook.**

+State-of-the-art models such as GPT-4 already show striking capabilities that some authors describe as early signs of artificial general intelligence.
+They are driving a major new wave of technological innovation, and their abilities continue to advance at an impressive pace.

 ## References